danburzo/percollate/README.md

 3. Pass the DOM through [`mozilla/readability`](https://github.com/mozilla/readability) to strip unnecessary elements
 4. Apply the [HTML template](./templates/default.html) and the [print stylesheet](./templates/default.css) to the resulting HTML
 5. Use [`puppeteer`](https://github.com/GoogleChrome/puppeteer) to generate a PDF from the page

+## Limitations

+Percollate inherits the limitations of two of its main components, Readability and Puppeteer (headless Chrome).

+The imperative approach Readability takes will not be perfect in each case, especially on HTML pages with atypical markup; you may occasionally notice that it either leaves in superfluous content, or that it strips out parts of the content.
+You can confirm the problem against [Firefox's Reader View](https://blog.mozilla.org/firefox/reader-view/).
+In this case, consider [filing an issue on `mozilla/readability`](https://github.com/mozilla/readability/issues).

+Using a browser to generate the PDF is a double-edged sword.
+On the one hand, you get excellent support for web platform features.
+On the other hand, [print CSS](https://www.smashingmagazine.com/2018/05/print-stylesheets-in-2018/) as defined by W3C specifications is only partially implemented, and it seems unlikely that support will be improved any time soon.
+However, even with modest print support, I think Chrome is the best (free) tool for the job.

 ## Troubleshooting